SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/DragLettersTuto.md

 			self dragLeaveBehavior value: element ]
 ```

-We see that during drag and drop events, we follow a certain behavior depending on the dropAcceptCondition.
+We see that during drag and drop events, we follow a certain behavior depending on the `dropAcceptCondition`.

 ### Vowels and Consonants